tsatria03/CookyCraze/docks/readme.txt

 The advantage of bundles is that they package multiple items into one convenient purchase, so you get more total stats per transaction than buying the same items one at a time.

+There are three ways to purchase in the bundle shop.

+The first is buying a bundle at a custom quantity.
+Select any bundle and you will be prompted for how many you want to buy.
+Type the exact number you want and confirm to buy precisely that many at the current price.

-Bundles support the same quantity system as the singles shop.
-When you select a bundle, you are prompted for how many you want to buy, with the maximum you can currently afford already filled in.
+The second is buying a bundle at the maximum quantity.
+When the purchase prompt appears, the maximum number you can currently afford is already filled in.
-You can type a specific number to buy exactly that many, or press enter to buy as many as your coins allow.
+Simply press enter without typing anything and the game buys as many as your budget allows in one transaction.
 The total cost shown in the menu is always per bundle, so the game multiplies that by your chosen quantity at checkout.

+The third is buying one of every affordable bundle.
+At the bottom of each category is a buy one of every affordable bundle option, which appears whenever at least one bundle in the category is within your budget.
+Selecting it buys exactly one of every bundle you can currently afford in that category in a single transaction, skipping any you cannot afford.
+It reports which bundles were purchased, what stats you gained, and the total amount spent.

 The key difference between bundles and the singles shop bulk buy is not price, but convenience.
 Bulk buying in the singles shop lets you buy large quantities of one specific item at a time, requiring you to navigate to each item separately if you want to upgrade multiple stats.